christopherlang/prognosec/docs/techspec/techspec_Transformation_class.md

 * `functions` : For a standardized set of transformation functions

 ## Functional Requirements
-The following outlines the class' features, behaviors, and minimum defintions.
+The following outlines the class' features, behaviors, and minimum definitions.

 ### Features and Behaviors
 * A `procedure` is directly accessible through as a `property`